etingof/snmpsim/README.txt

 $ snmpsimd.py --variation-module-options=sql:dbtype:mysql.connector,host:127.0.0.1,port:111,user:snmpsim,password:snmpsim,database:snmpsim

-assuming you have a MySQL server running at 127.0.0.1 and have MySQL user "snmpsim" with password "snmpsim" having full access to a database "snmpsim".
+assuming you have the MySQL Connector/Python driver installed on a Simulator machine and a MySQL server running at 127.0.0.1 with MySQL user/password snmpsim/snmpsim having full access to a database "snmpsim".

 The .snmprec value is expected to hold database table name to keep all OID-value pairs served within selected .snmprec line.
 This table